codenamesimon/developers_day_slackbot/README.md

-# Slack Bot used for a Developers Day at BoomBit
+# Slack Bot used for Developers Day Competition

+The app is a target for two slack bots used in the competition.
+Every day a riddle was posted, and messages must have been sent as a DM to one of the bot.
+The second bot is there just for drama.

 ## Environment and secrets